Tablighi Jamaat: Connection between TJ and jihadism

-Bans of the group in different countries
+Bans on Tablighi Jamaat in several countries

-Tablighi Jamaat has been banned in Iran, Uzbekistan, Tajikistan and Kazakhstan, Russia and Saudi Arabia.
-In some Central Asian countries such as Uzbekistan, Tajikistan and Kazakhstan, where its puritanical preachings are viewed as extremist.
+Tablighi Jamaat has been banned in Russia as well as several Muslim nations such as Iran, Uzbekistan, Tajikistan and Kazakhstan, and Saudi Arabia.
+Central Asian Muslim countries which banned TJ, such as Uzbekistan, Tajikistan and Kazakhstan, view TJ's puritanical preachings as extremist.
 In February 2020, a counter-terrorism operation in Russia led to the arrest of seven Tablighis and dismantled the terrorist cell affiliated to the Tablighi Jamaat.
-According to Russian intelligence, the terrorist cell was involved in dissemination of materials and radicalization.
+According to Russian intelligence, the terrorist cell was involved in dissemination of materials and radicalisation.
 The Tablighi Jamaat has been banned in Russia since 2009.
 The Supreme Court of Russia also recommended the Tablighi Jamaat to be included into the list of terrorist groups monitored by the Kremlin.
 On 10 December 2021, Saudi Arabia further warned against Tablighi Jamaat, calling it a "danger to society" and "one of the gates of terrorism", while all forms of innovated Islamic preaching are already banned in the kingdom.
-The announcement was made by the country's Minister of Islamic Affairs, Dr Abdullatif Al Al-Sheikh.
-It is pertinent to note that all other Arab countries specifically Gulf Arabic countries such as United Arab Emirates, Qatar, Kuwait, Bahrain and Oman have Tablighi Jamat Maraakez (Centres) and many locals are openly involved in Tabligh activity.
+The announcement was made by the country's Minister of Islamic Affairs, Abdullatif Al Al-Sheikh.
+All other Arab countries specifically Gulf Arabic countries including United Arab Emirates, Qatar, Kuwait, Bahrain and Oman have Tablighi Jamat Maraakez (centres) and many locals are openly involved in Tabligh activity.